RamseyX/RamseyX-client/README.md

 You need `boost`, `Qt4` or up and `curl` installed.
 For the autoupdate function, have `p7zip` ready.

+*Tired of building this yourself?
+Download the pre-build binary (and maybe wine it)!*

 COPYING
 ----
 Copyright (C) 2013-2014 Zizheng Tai <zizheng.tai@gmail.com>, et al.